NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 ## Key terminology

 As with anything new, grasping key terminologies often makes the learning curve smoother and enhances understanding.
-At this point, you're likely familiar with most of the dapr terms, however, take a minute to review the terms below and their meaning.
+At this point, you're likely familiar with most of the Dapr terms, however, take a minute to review the terms below and their meaning.

-- **dot dapr (.dapr) folder**: a folder which holds dapr specific configurations, and is conventionally also named `.dapr`.
+- **dot dapr (.dapr) folder**: a folder which holds Dapr specific configurations, and is conventionally also named `.dapr`.
 Individual developers may change its physical name, but should still be referred to as the "dot dapr folder."
 - **Component**: a building block implementation, such as the "secrets manager component."
 - **Project component**: a component that is specifically only used in a single application.
-- **Resource**: a broad catagorization of dapr constructs, such as "multi app run file," "component," and "dapr API."
+- **Resource**: a broad catagorization of Dapr constructs, such as "multi app run file," "component," and "Dapr API."
-- **Shared resource**: typically refers to a shared dapr component.
+- **Shared resource**: typically refers to a shared Dapr component.
-- **Sidecar**: short for an application-specific "dapr sidecar."
+- **Sidecar**: short for an application-specific "Dapr sidecar."

 ## The applications

 We'll create two simple, arbitrary applications that communicate with each other through HTTP, gRPC, and event messages.

 The applications are not meant to model any domain, or, really make any sense.
-They're made purely to demonstrate dapr capabilities that are prevalent in many distributed architectures and solution designs:
+They're made purely to demonstrate Dapr capabilities that are prevalent in many distributed architectures and solution designs:

 - Service-to-service invocation (HTTP and gRPC): how